 The course format is a combination of lecture and discussion, therefore regular attendance is required.
 Students may miss only one class meeting without penalty.
 This one day allow for absence due to illness, time conflicts, university activities, etc. You do not need to present an excuse for this absence.
-Beyond the one day allowable for absence, 1 point will be deducted for any subsequent absence from class.
+Beyond the one day allowable for absence, I point will be deducted for any subsequent absence from class.

-2. Special Topic presentation =10% (See special topic list)
+2. Special Topic presentation =15% (See special topic list on page 6)

-Students will work in groups to research on special topics on women in the countries represented by the texts, as well as supply background information on the writers.
+Students will work in groups to research on special topics on women in the countries represented by the texts, as well as supply background information on the writers and the politics that shape their narratives.
+This provides background information necessary for the understanding of the texts.

-3. 4 Reaction Papers =20%
+3. 3 Reaction Papers =15%

 A two-page (typed) reaction paper due on the day we begin discussion will be expected for selected texts.
 Your paper should be an analysis and not a summary of the work.
 Students should focus on one aspect of the text, for example: the narrator, the plot, gender roles, language, or any other relevant issues.
 Students must include at least one question on any aspect of the book they did not understand at the end of the reaction paper.
+The instructor may ask students to share their perspectives orally with other students in class.